sbiyyala/kubernetes-talk/live-k8s-visualizer/README.md

 ### Backlog:
    * Multiple services/deployments are being overridden on the UI - fix the behavior [the UI is using the same placements as controller code]
    * Having a 'fixed' node consumes unnecessary space - especially in case of multiple rc/deployments
    * There looks to be bug in the UI - everything is being done under "connectControllers", should be extracted out(?)
 Should services be extracted out as well?
+   * Expand the visual box for deployments to show clearly
+   * Eliminate support for RC's.
+Just support deployments and services